apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>type controls what kind of data synchronization do when component scale out.
+<p>Determines the data synchronization method when a component scales out.
-Policy is in enum of &#123;None, CloneVolume&#125;.
+The policy can be one of the following: &#123;None, CloneVolume&#125;.
 The default policy is <code>None</code>.</p>
 <ul>
-<li>None: Default policy, create empty volume and no data clone.</li>
+<li><code>None</code>: This is the default policy.
+It creates an empty volume without data cloning.</li>
-<li>CloneVolume: Do data clone to newly scaled pods.
-Prefer to use volume snapshot first,
+<li><code>CloneVolume</code>: This policy clones data to newly scaled pods.
+It first tries to use a volume snapshot.
-and will try backup tool if volume snapshot is not enabled, finally report error if both above cannot work.</li>
+If volume snapshot is not enabled, it will attempt to use a backup tool.
+If neither method works, it will report an error.</li>
-<li>Snapshot: Deprecated, alias for CloneVolume.</li>
+<li><code>Snapshot</code>: This policy is deprecated and is an alias for CloneVolume.</li>
 </ul>
 </td>
 </tr>